Reds vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- Torres has put up 41 hits with eight doubles, a triple, six home runs and 24 walks.
-He has driven in 21 runs with five stolen bases.
+- Judge has eight doubles, 13 home runs, 25 walks and 32 RBI (41 total hits).
+He has stolen three bases.

 |Opponent